joaobsjunior/sh-conventional-commits/README.md

 # conventional-commits
-Hooks and script for generating semantic versioning through conventional commits
+A hook that locally validates commit messages, checking if they follow the conventional commit pattern.
+The project also includes a shell script for generating semantic versions through conventional commits.

 ## Prerequisites
 Your computer must have the following technology(s) installed: